 You’ll notice that the majority of traffic for our group of project management sites comes in directly.
 Because project management tools are often bookmarked for everyday use, we can assume that a disproportionate amount of direct traffic is normal.

-However, if you’re competing against Basecamp you might wonder why they are receiving at least 13% more traffic from links than the other sites compared in this example.
+However, if you’re competing against Basecamp, you might wonder why they have much more traffic from links than the other sites compared in this example.

-Basecamp might review its keyword strategy to see if it can gain new traffic from this channel.
-Marketers at Basecamp might ask, “What keywords is Wrike getting traffic from?”
+We can also see that Basecamp receives the most traffic from search, with 29.09%.
+Competitors might review their keyword strategy to see if it can gain new traffic from this channel.
+Marketers at other project management companies might ask, “What keywords is Basecamp getting traffic from?”

-Using Alexa’s keyword research tool, you can view what keywords are successfully driving traffic to Wrike.com.
-Basecamp may uncover keywords they haven’t thought about, and could choose to incorporate them into their own strategy.
+Using Alexa’s Keyword Research tool, you can view what keywords are successfully driving traffic to Basecamp.com.

 The last category we’ll review in this competitive analysis example is the SEO of your site compared to your competitors.

-Site speed has a big impact on user experience and ultimately your conversions.
-If your site is significantly slower or unpleasant to use, users are more likely to abandon it for another that can deliver the information they seek faster.
+Site speed has a big impact on user experience and, ultimately, your conversions.
+If your site is significantly slower or unpleasant to use, users are more likely to abandon it for another that can more quickly deliver the information they seek.

-And as always, you should make sure your site follows other SEO best practices to ensure your site is a pleasant and informative experience for your users.
+There are a number of factors that can bog down site speed, including 404 errors, uncompressed images, and a high volume of HTTP requests.
+As always, you should make sure your site follows other SEO best practices to ensure that your site is a pleasant and informative experience for your users.

 To conclude this competitive analysis report, you should take a look at how effective your SEO is compared to your competitors.

-One way to do this is to look at each site’s volume of traffic from search.
+One way to do this is to look at each site’s share of voice in search.

 These are just a couple of ways to gauge SEO effectiveness.
 Other factors to consider might be the number of sites linking in or the percentage of total traffic from organic sources.

-We’ve gone over 3 main categories that you should include in a competitive analysis.
-And while we covered a few major elements within each, keep in mind there are many more you might choose to include based on your business goals and industry.
+We’ve gone over three main categories that you should include in a competitive analysis.
+And while we covered a few major elements within each, keep in mind there are many more you might choose to include, based on your business goals and industry.

 Get a Free Competitive Analysis Example Template

-Now that you’ve seen an example competitive analysis, it’s time to complete your own.
+Now that you’ve seen an example of competitive analysis, it’s time to complete your own.

-We’ve created a free competitive analysis template that you can download right now to get started.
+We’ve created a free template for competitor analysis that you can download right now to get started.

-You can also start your free trial of Alexa to get access to all the competitive intelligence tools we discussed here.
-It’s everything you need to know where you stand against your competitors and how to grow your business.
+You can also start your free trial of Alexa to get access to all the competitive analysis tools we discussed here.
+It’s everything you’ll need to stay ahead of the competition and find new potential customers.